corewar/corewar.io/docs/redcode/metadata.md

 Allows the author to give a name to their warrior, for example `;name imp`.

-The corewar.io parser will insert a default name comment of `;name Nameless` if not name comment is found in the source redcode.
+The corewar.io parser will insert a default name comment of `;name Nameless` if no name comment is found in the source redcode.

 ## ;author